Strong-AI-Lab/Logical-and-abstract-reasoning/models/README.md

 python run_alpaca_prompt.py
 ```

 Currently `alpaca-7B` are trained and located at `/data/qbao775/Explanation-Generation/qiming_alpaca_7B` under `hgx2.sail.cloud.nesi.nz` server.
 If you want to use Alpaca do conduct experiment, you may need to use `hgx2.sail.cloud.nesi.nz` server to do the experiment. `LLaMA` is located in `/data/LLaMA` under both `hgx1.sail.cloud.nesi.nz` and `hgx2.sail.cloud.nesi.nz` server.
-But if you want to load the `LLaMa` to do fine-tuning and testing, you need to convert the model into the format into huggingface version as the following shown.
+But if you want to load the `LLaMA` to do fine-tuning and testing, you need to convert the model into the format into huggingface version as the following shown.

 ```
 ## Convert the LLaMA-7B to LLaMA-7B huggingface model